-Pension Liability
+Pension Liability/Asset

-In order to comply with International Accounting Standard (IAS) 19 - Employee Benefits, a valuation of the Shetland Islands Council Pension Fund was made by the Fund Actuary as at 31 March 2024.
-This indicated a net pension liability for the Board of £310k compared to a net pension liability of £43k as at 31 March 2023.
-The movement in the year is influenced by actuarial assumptions and changes which have acted to increase the valuation as at 31 March 2024.
+In order to comply with International Accounting Standard (IAS) 19 - Employee Benefits, a valuation of the Shetland Islands Council Pension Fund was made by the Fund Actuary as at 31 March 2025.
+This indicated a net pension asset for the Board of £352k compared to a net pension liability of £310k as at 31 March 2024.
+The movement in the year is influenced by actuarial assumptions and changes which have acted to increase the valuation as at 31 March 2025.